Date: July 28, 1834

 Accused: Robert Mathews (The Prophet Mathias)

-The Kingdom at Mount Zion had its genesis in the 1832 meeting in Manhattan of two self-proclaimed prophets—The Prophet Matthias and Elijah the Tishbite.
+The Kingdom at Mount Zion had its genesis in the 1832 meeting in Manhattan of two self-proclaimed prophets—Robert Mathews, (aka The Prophet Matthias) and Elijah Pierson, (aka Elijah the Tishbite).
 Each had been on a lifelong spiritual quest and, in 1832, each was considered insane by mainstream churchgoers.
-While both men had fled the hipocracy of conventional religion, they had taken profoundly different paths.
+While both men had fled the hypocrisy of conventional religion, they had taken profoundly different paths.
 Elijah had been searching for spiritual perfection through prayer and self-denial; Matthias had denied Christianity altogether and preached of a coming Old Testament style Kingdom of the Father.

 In Manhattan he railed against the sinfulness of his fellow workmen and briefly took comfort in an African Methodist church.
-Then, influenced by newspaper editor Mordecai Manuel Noah—who planned to set up a homeland for American Jews— Robert proclaimed that he was not Christian at all, that his ancestors had been Hebrews.
+Then, influenced by newspaper editor, Mordecai Manuel Noah—who planned to set up a homeland for American Jews— Robert proclaimed that he was not Christian at all, that his ancestors had been Hebrews.
 At the same time he blamed his wife for his problems and would beat her with a rawhide strap to drive the evil spirits out.
-In Albany he tried to join an evangelical Christian church but was refused for his violence and shiftlessness.
-On June 20, 1830 Mathews was arrested for disrupting a church service in Argyle, New York.
+In Albany he tried to join an evangelical Christian church but was refused for his violence and shiftlessness and on June 20, 1830 Mathews was arrested for disrupting a church service in Argyle, New York.

 Elijah the Tishbite